 5. Prepare before you go out

-Going out for a cocktail party or having a big Christmas dinner?
+Going out for a cocktail party or having a big holiday dinner?
 Eat a light, healthy snack, and drink plenty of water before you go.
 This way, you won't be famished when arriving, reaching for unhealthy snacks, or going overboard with the portions.

 Sliced apples with peanut butter or a rice cake with cottage cheese, sliced bananas, and a drizzle of honey are great options.